victor-gil-sepulveda/pyRMSD/README.md

 pyRMSD
 ==================
 pyRMSD goal is the fast (and easy!) calculation of rmsd matrices of large ensembles of protein conformations.
-It also offers a symetric matrix representation which fosters memory access speed over access security and also is very memory efficient.
+It also offers a symmetric matrix representation which fosters memory access speed over access security and also is very memory efficient.
 The use of this matrix object can speed up any algorithm using a rmsd matrix a 4-5X.